Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Experimental Section

-IDTs were patterned using either laser lithography (Heidelberg Instruments DWL66+) or electron-beam lithography (Raith150 Two), followed by a standard lift-off process.
-A Ti/Al/Ti metal stack was deposited using electron-beam evaporation to form IDTs on the $\Hfx$ layers.
-The standard thicknesses of these metal layers were 10/50/10 nm, though thinner layers of 10/30/10 nm were used for the devices presented in Figure~\ref{fig:SAW1}b,c.
-The SAW wavelengths $\lSAW$ were determined by the IDT finger periodicity of 2.0, 1.5, and 1.0 \ce{\mu}m.
-Each IDT comprised 100 finger pairs with a beam width of 60 $\mu$m.
-RF characterization was performed using an RF probe station (S\"uss MicroTec PM5), following calibration with 50 $\Omega$ standards to eliminate effects of the connecting cables to the RF probes ($\vert Z\vert$-Probe Z20-X-SG/GS-250).
-S-parameters between 2 to 6 GHz were measured with a network analyzer (Hewlett Packard 8720D). \\ Calculation of the SAW velocities was performed using a C++ numerical simulation software based on the differential equations for propagation of acoustic modes, using the transfer matrix procedure to include multiple layers.
+Calculation of the SAW velocities was performed using a C++ numerical simulation software based on the differential equations for propagation of acoustic modes, using the transfer matrix procedure to include multiple layers.
 Additional information about the numerical technique can be found in "Appendix.
 Numerical Simulations" of Ref.~\cite{PVS120}.
 During the calculation, the total metal thickness was fixed at 70 nm, ~\Hfx ~film thicknesses were given by the experimentally determined values, and $\lSAW$ was varied according to the step size of $h/\lSAW=0.1$.
 The initial parameters used in the calculation are summarized in Table S3.
 The stiffness $C_{IJ}$ and piezoelectric $e_{33}$ constants for $x=0$ and $x=0.12$ were obtained from Ref.~\cite{wang_piezoelectric_2024}.
 For $x=0.06$ the parameters were not readily available and were extrapolated from the other two compositions.
 Missing elements were taken from bulk AlN data \cite{Deger98a,Tsubouchi_IEEESU32_634_85}.
 Static dielectric constants $\epsilon_{ij}$ were experimentally obtained by measuring the IDT capacitance and were assumed to be isotropic.
 The film density $\rho$ was computed by scaling the value of AlN, considering the ratio in weighted atomic weight due to Hf substitution as well as unit-cell volume (the change in the latter is minimal).
 Tuned parameters used to obtain better agreement with the experimental SAW resonances (Figure \ref{fig:4SAW}c, d) are summarized in Table S4.
-Stabilization conditions for hexagonal structures were maintained with these values, and unlisted parameters remained unchanged from their initial values. \\ FEM simulations of SAW and BAW profiles were performed using the programs GetDP \cite{getdp,getdp-ieee1998} and Gmsh \cite{gmsh}.
+Stabilization conditions for hexagonal structures were maintained with these values, and unlisted parameters remained unchanged from their initial values.

+FEM simulations of SAW and BAW profiles were performed using the programs GetDP \cite{getdp,getdp-ieee1998} and Gmsh \cite{gmsh}.